fivestars/aladdin-demo/README.md

       # desired name for the file
       nginx.conf: {{ include "nginx-config" . | quote }}

 Under data, we can load the config file under its desired name, and we can attach the chart name.
-This file can then be mounted in the deploy template for our app, giving the docker container access to it.
+This file can then be mounted in the deploy template for our app, [aladdin-demo.deploy.yaml](helm/aladdin-demo/templates/aladdin-demo.deploy.yaml), giving the docker container access to it.

     volumeMounts:
       - mountPath: /etc/nginx/
         name: {{ .Chart.Name }}-nginx

- This will put /etc/nginx/nginx.conf into the docker container.
+This will put /etc/nginx/nginx.conf into the docker container with that absolute path, equivalent to copying over a local nginx.conf file in a Dockerfile.

 ## Using NGINX
 We demonstrate running an nginx container within the same pod as the aladdin-demo app.
 Our template sets up nginx as a simple proxy server that will listen to all traffic on a port and forward it to the falcon app.
 We specify the nginx values in the [values.yaml](helm/aladdin-demo/values.yaml) file.